farukozgu/react-todo-app-final/README.md

 # 📋 React To-Do Application

-This project is a clean and functional To-Do list application built during the initial phase of a structured React learning plan.
+This project is a clean and functional To-Do list application built during the initial phase of a structured React pratice plan.
 The primary goal was to solidify core React fundamentals, component architecture, and advanced UI practices.

 ---